BOOTBLACKING AND BOOTS CARE

 The most basic preparation is cleaning.
 You have to remove all dirt and dust that might be on the Boot.
 A horsehair brush is best for this, but you can use whatever you have handy.
 If you use a brush with stiff synthetic bristles, you run the risk of scuffing the Boot.
 Horsehair brushes have soft bristles and do the job nicely.
 A soft cloth will also work, but the brush gives more action and may be easier.
 If you use water in this step, be sure to let the Boot dry completely before beginning the polish.

-First off, Clean the Boot with saddle soap and water do not allowing leather to sit in water.
+First off, Clean the Boot with saddle soap and water but don’t let the leather to sit in water.
 Wipe dry.

 If the Boots are new, break them in.
 Every new Boot is going to develop some creases as it is worn, and the best time for that to happen is before any polish has been applied.
 This step is especially important if the Boot has been treated with beeswax to provide a smoother finish on the leather.
 After the Boot has been worn a few days and developed natural creases, it will be ready for the first polish.
 If you apply the polish first and form a crease later, the polish will probably crack and flake.